buepro/typo3-pizpalue/Documentation/User/Various.rst

 ============================= =============================================================================
 pp-label-dataprotection       Used in content element to define a replacement text for a data
-                              protection notice check box (see contact page). pp-below-header               Used to shift a content element below the page header by applying a negative top margin. pp-extend-link                Assign this class to a link to make the closest ancestor container with class
+                              protection notice check box (see contact page). pp-row-height                 Elements in a row using this class will have the same height (wrapping containers). pp-below-header               Used to shift a content element below the page header by applying a negative top margin. pp-extend-link                Assign this class to a link to make the closest ancestor container with class